Anytime-Valid Tests of Group Invariance through Conformal Prediction

-The additional assumption of independence between $R^n$ and $\gamma(X^n)$ is necessary for~\eqref{eq:optim} to hold.
-This stems from the fact that, if $P$ is a distribution under which $R_1,\dots, R_n \not\perp \gamma(x^n)$, then one can no longer write the conformal martingale as a likelihood ratio as was done in~\eqref{eq:conf_is_lr} for the independent case.
-For the deterministic stopping time $\tau=n$, the optimal thing would be to use $\prod_{i=1}^n f_n(R_1,\dots,R_n\mid \gamma_n(X^n))$, as this can again be written as a likelihood ratio~\citep[see also][]{grunwald2019safe,koning2023online}.
-However, the sequence $(f_n(R_1,\dots,R_n\mid \gamma(X^n)))_{n\in\mathbb{N}}$ does not necessarily define a martingale, and therefore does not give any type-I error guarantees with respect to non-deterministic stopping times.
-Restricting to tests based on the sequential ranks helps circumvent this issue for such alternatives.
+The additional assumption of independence between $R^n$ and $\gamma_n(X^n)$ is necessary for~\eqref{eq:optim} to hold: if $\tilde{P}$ is a distribution under which $R_1,\dots, R_n \not\perp \gamma_n(x^n)$, then the conformal martingale is not in general a likelihood ratio as in~\eqref{eq:conf_is_lr}.
+For the deterministic stopping time $\tau=n$, the log-optimal statistic is $S_n = \prod_{i=1}^n f_n(R_1,\dots,R_n\mid \gamma_n(X^n))$, as it can be written as a likelihood ratio~\citep[see also][]{grunwald2019safe,koning2023online}.
+However, the sequence $(S_n)_{n\in\nats}$ does not necessarily give rise to an anytime-valid test.
+Using tests based on the sequential ranks circumvents this issue for such alternatives.

-Furthermore, the optimality in Proposition~\ref{prop:loavev} is contingent on knowledge of the true distribution.
-This is not realistic in practice, so that, a priori, one does not know which functions $f_n$ to use to construct the conformal martingale.
-A sensible approach is to use the past data to estimate the true density, as is common practice in the case of testing exchangeability~\citep{fedorova2012plugin,vovk2021conformal,vovk2022conformalbinary}.
-That is, for each $n$, let $\hat f_n$ be some estimator of $f_n$ based on $R^{n-1}$ and consider the martingale defined by $\prod_{i=1}^n \hat f_i(R_i)$.
+The optimality of $M_n$ in Theorem~\ref{thm:loavev} is contingent on oracle knowledge of the true distributions $f_1,f_2,\dots$, which are unknown in practice.
+To counter this, past data can be used sequentially to estimate the true density.
+This ideas has previously been applied for testing exchangeability~\citep{vovk2005algorithmic, fedorova2012plugin}.
+More precisely, for each $n$, let $\hat f_n$ be an estimator of $f_n$ based on $R^{n-1}$, and consider the martingale defined by $\prod_{i=1}^n \hat f_i(R_i)$.